Turkey's inflation hovers near 60% after policy U-turn

 Finance Minister Mehmet Simsek is credited with convincing Erdogan that Turkey would enter a systemic crisis unless he radically changed course.

+The annual rate dropped to an 18-month low of 38.2 percent in June.

+Simsek's economic overhaul included a series of steps that contributed to a short-term spike in prices.
-Consumer price rises are rising in part because the central bank allowed the lira to lose 27 percent of its value against the dollar since the election.

-Simsek also raised taxes to help pay for Erdogan's election campaign pledges and overhauled a series of onerous regulations to make economic management more transparent.
+Policymakers have allowed the lira to lose 27 percent of its value against the dollar since the election and raised taxes to help pay for Erdogan's election campaign pledges.

-"Inflation in Turkey is being fuelled by a vicious mix of deeply negative real interest rates, hefty wage hikes, an overhaul of the tax system and persistent lira weakness," Conotoxia investment house analyst Bartosz Sawicki said.
+"Inflation in Turkey is being fuelled by a vicious mix of deeply negative real interest rates, hefty wage hikes, an overhaul of the tax system and persistent lira weakness," said Bartosz Sawicki, an analyst at the Conotoxia investment group.

-The monthly jump in prices "is further exacerbated by soaring food prices and skyrocketing oil prices," Sawicki added.
+The monthly jump in prices "is further exacerbated by soaring food prices and skyrocketing oil prices", Sawicki said.